Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-Julie Mendoza almost 4 years ago
+Julie Mendoza over 4 years ago

 My name is Julie Mendoza and I am a 7th grade humanities teacher at Roosevelt Middle School.
 Roosevelt Middle School is nearly 100 years old and has changed very little since being built in 1923.
 It is excruciatingly hot in the warm seasons and freezing in the winter.
 There remains a 90 year old science lab island with gas knobs in my humanities classroom.
 Facilities desperately need to be improved and updated.
 Please prioritize Roosevelt Middle School and Garfield Elementary for the Nov 2020 bond.
 These changes will have a significant impact on the educational experience of our students.
 To continue to ignore these crucial needs, would be a great disservice to them.